Standard of Documentation

 The burden of proof to support the appeal/waiver always lies with the student.

-- a death certificate, or
+- A death certificate, or

-- grief counseling documentation, or
+- Grief counseling documentation, or

-- File types for attachments.Our online system accepts a variety of file types for uploading documentation.
+Our online system accepts a variety of file types for uploading documentation.
 If you upload a document outside of these, it will cause a delay in the processing of your appeal (you will have to resubmit it in the approved types).

 - bmp (Bitmap Image File)